sbt/website/src/reference/changes/migrating-from-sbt-1.x.md

 Changes to `target`
 -------------------

 In sbt 2.x, the `target` directory is unified to be a single `target/` directory in the working directory, and each subproject creates a subdirectory encoding platform, Scala version, and the subproject id.
+In sbt 1.x, `target.value` resolves to the project root `target/` directory.
+In sbt 2.x, it resolves to `target/out/jvm/scala-<ver>/<project-name>` instead, plugins should be aware of this change during migration.

 To absorb this change in scripted tests, `exists`, `absent`, and `delete` now supports glob expression `**`, as well as `||`.

 ```bash
 # before